A13DO/A13DO/README.md

 - While I am currently studying Management Information Systems, I am not limited to this field and enjoy exploring other areas of development as well. also I work part-time to gain practical experience and supplement my income.
 Balancing work and studying can be challenging, , but I find ways to handle it.
 By staying organized, managing my time effectively, and prioritizing my tasks.

-- During my free time, I enjoy playing video games, listening to music, and watching movies, TV shows, and anime.
+- During my free time, I enjoy playing video games, and watching movies, TV shows, and anime.
 I find that these hobbies help me relax and recharge so I can continue to be productive and focused.

 - 🌱 I’m currently learning C++, practicing Angular.